The Salimpour Legacy

 Daughter of master Middle Eastern dance instructor and performer Suhaila Salimpour, and granddaughter of Jamila Salimpour, Isabella has been on stage since the early age of two and assisting in her mother’s workshops since the age of eight.
 She learned Middle Eastern dance the traditional way: by watching and following at home.

 In addition to Middle Eastern dance, Isabella has studied a diverse range of movement and performance forms, including ballet, jazz dance, tap, ballet, lyrical, musical theater, music composition, and vocal studies.
 She has been a featured performer in several of her mother’s evening-length dance productions, including as a soloist in Enta Omri, a contemporary Middle Eastern dance ballet, and in Bal Anat, the world’s longest-running Middle Eastern dance company.
 She also has a passion for teaching and has taught workshops to both children and adults at some of the world’s largest Middle Eastern dance festivals.

-Isabella lives in New York, where she is earning her BFA in music and jazz vocals at the renowned New School.
+Prior to the pandemic, Isabella studied music and jazz vocals at the renowned New School in New York.
+She is currently completing her BPA at St. Mary’s College of California and will graduate in summer 2021.
 She’s currently producing her forthcoming EP, which incorporates Middle Eastern motifs with ethereal melodies and lyrics.

 Over 50 years ago, in 1949, dance pioneer and instructor Jamila Salimpour (1926-2017) taught her first belly dance classes, establishing the Salimpour School of Dance in San Francisco, California.
 Her revolutionary approach to teaching belly dance left an undeniable mark on the art form, beginning in the San Francisco Bay Area, then across the United States, and today, throughout the world.